 - See also: 7 Best Men’s Tech Suits for Racing Fast

 8. ROM check.
 At this point, the suit should be good to go, and you should be ready to rock and roll in the pool.
 Give yourself a couple leg and arm swings to make sure that ya got full range of motion everywhere you need it.

 9. Mirror check.
 Hit a local mirror to insure that all tags are tucked in, the rubber grip strips are flipped back over, and that the compression panels and seams are lined up where they should be.
 We looking good?
 Good.

 10. Unleash chlorinated fury.
-Now that you are all suited up, grab your lane assignment, get some last minute pearls of wisdom from your coach, and go forth and punch that best time in the face.
+Now that you are all suited up, you’ve pulled on your favorite jammer or the best kneeskin you could find, it’s time to grab your lane assignment, get some last minute pearls of wisdom from your coach, and go forth and punch that best time in the face.

 More Stuff Like This:

 The Best Underwater and Waterproof MP3 Players for Swimming.
 Ready to level up your swim workouts with music?
 Here’s a breakdown of the most popular underwater and waterproof iPod/mp3 players on the market today.

 5 Best Budget Tech Suits for Racing Fast.
 You can get a lot of the premium racing benefits of tech suits without having to break the bank.
 Here’s a look at the best cheap tech suits on the market right now.